jackbackes/trusty/README.md

 **Trusty** is a task manager designed specifically to work with [Claude Code](https://claude.ai/code), Anthropic's AI coding assistant.
 It leverages Claude's capabilities to help you decompose complex tasks, identify stale work, and maintain a clean, actionable task list.

-## 🦀 Why Rust?

-Trusty is built in Rust for several key reasons:

-- **Speed**: Instant startup and response times - no waiting for interpreters or VMs
-- **Reliability**: Rust's type system and memory safety prevent crashes and data corruption
-- **Single Binary**: Compiles to a single executable with no runtime dependencies
-- **Cross-Platform**: Works seamlessly on Linux, macOS, and Windows
-- **Low Resource Usage**: Minimal memory footprint, perfect for running alongside development tools
-- **Data Integrity**: Strong guarantees that your task data won't be corrupted

 ## ✨ Features

 ### 🤖 AI-Powered Task Management with Claude